cjohansson/emacs-parser-generator/docs/Lexical-Analysis.md

 The lexical analysis is internally indexed on a local variable `parser-generator-lex-analyzer--index` and has it optional state in the local variable `parser-generation-lex-analyzer--state`.
 The initial values for the index and state can be set in variables `parser-generation-lex-analyzer--index-init` and `parser-generator-lex-analyzer--state-init`.

-All parsers expect a list as response from lexical-analysis, the first item in the list should be a list of one or more tokens.
-The second is "move index"-flag, if it is non-nil it is expected to be a integer representing the index to temporarily move the index to and perform a new lex.
-Third item is not used.
-The fourth item is the new state after the lex.
+All parsers expect a list as response from the lexical-analysis, the first item in the list should be a list of one or more tokens.
+The second is "move index"-flag, if it is non-nil it is expected to be a integer representing the index to temporarily move the index to and perform a new lex at.
+The third item is the new state after the lex.
+Return values 2 and 3 are optional.

 To enable exporting, the functions need to be specified in a way that the entire body is within the same block, do that using `(let)` or `(progn)` for example.